Distance: 10.5 miles

-We set off early so as to have plenty of time to explore Richmond and its castle.
-One of the loveliest woods that we encountered was Steps Wood just outside of the village of Marrick.
+We set off early so as to arrive in Richmond with time to explore that town and its castle.
+One of the loveliest woods that we encountered on the trail this morning was Steps Wood just outside of the village of Marrick.
 The wood’s name is a reference to The Nuns’ Steps, a 375 step path built by nuns and leading to a 12th century Benedictine abbey at the foot of the town.
 These steps wind through a fragrant field of wild garlic.

-From Marrick our path took us over rolling pastureland and eventually into Whitecliffe Wood near Richmond.
-Approaching this village, we walked for a while on an old road and I found myself imagining knights of a bygone era riding galloping horses in and out of Richmond Castle on the very same road.
+From Marrick our path took us over rolling pastureland and eventually into another wood, Whitecliffe Wood, near the village of Richmond.
+Approaching Richmond, we walked for a while on an old road and I found myself imagining knights of a bygone era galloping on liveried horses in and out of Richmond Castle over the very same road.

 The woods parted and we had our first view of Richmond, a large market town built around its castle.